 - How long is it valid?
 It is valid for 5 minutes, so if the error message is saying its invalid – perhaps it simply expired.
 You will use the access token when passing it in the header.
 Access Token lifetimes are kept to very short lifetimes.
 When an access token has been issued, it can be used until it expires.

 - How long is it?
 1000-12000 chars.
 We recommend that you plan for your application stack to handle tokens with length of at least 12000 characters in order to accommodate current and any future expansion plans.

 - What does it contain?
 It contains a header, payload, and signature.
 A resource server can authorize the client to access particular resources based on the scopes and claims in the access token.

-When an access token has been issued, then you can use it until expiry.
-So if you use refresh token to obtain a new access token, where the lifetime overlaps, then they can be used at the same time.
+When an access token has been issued, you can use it until expiry.
+So if you use refresh token to obtain a new access token, where the lifetime overlaps, then both tokens can be used at the same time.
 The above fact is not related to OneTime or ReUse of refresh tokens.